 None of this could be imagined early on.
 Frazee spent his first months as president trying to convince Carrigan to return as manager, while also supposedly negotiating a $60,000 deal for Walter Johnson.
 Both attempts failed (the latter was later suspected as a public relations scam), but fans appreciated the effort.

 Frazee even claimed he was willing to take all necessary steps to become a Massachusetts resident, as long as he could return to New York each New Year's Eve.
-"Harry Frazee, at least, combines experience in the game a genuine love for it," stated the Boston Globe.
+"Harry Frazee, at least, combines experience in the game [with] a genuine love for it," stated the Boston Globe.
 "Like Joe Lannin, he is a fan 'from way back,' and that is reassuring to the fans of Boston and New England."

 Ruth Gets a Raise